Tokyo MX: History

-Although Tokyo is at the center of Japan's media industry, the proliferation of independent television stations in the Kanto area excluded the prefecture.
+Although Tokyo is at the center of Japan's media industry, the proliferation of independent television stations in the Kanto region excluded the prefecture.
 In 1985, governor Shunichi Suzuki requested a UHF frequency for a television station limited to Tokyo.
 On January 30, 1991, the Ministry of Internal Affairs and Communications granted the UHF channel 14 allocation for Tokyo.
 The Tokyo Metropolitan Government, as well as the Tokyo Chamber of Commerce and Industry, revealed their license bid, with 159 candidates.

 On April 30, 1993, a group led by former Dai-Ichi Kangyo Bank (now Mizuho Bank) employee Tetsuo Fujimori founded the Tokyo Metropolitan Television Broadcasting Corporation (TMT, later MX) to construct the sixth commercial television station that would be licensed to Tokyo.
 Test transmissions began in April 1995.
 The station received its license on October 13, 1995, and began test transmissions two days later under the name MX-TV.
 MX-TV signed on the air on November 1, 1995, at 4:00 JST with a 14-hour long introductory program entitled "Countdown MX Television" (カウントダウンMXテレビ, Kauntodaun MX Terebi); regular broadcast commenced at 18:00 JST that same day.